materials-marketplace/user-docs/docs/source/ucs/uc1.md

 ### simulation_manager.py

 We continue with the file "simulation_manager.py" where we directly continue with linking the quantities of the simulation to the ontology.
 In this Use Case we apply the [EMMO](https://emmc.eu/news/emmo-new-name-and-logo/) ontology, but other ontologies are equally applicable at this stage.
-This is realized by simple dictionary.
+This is realized by a simple dictionary.

 ```python
 mappings = {